signalfx/splunk-otel-java/MIGRATING.md

 ### Configuration setting changes

-These SignalFx Java Agent system properties correspond to the following OpenTelemetry system properties (NOTE: for exporter - specific properties we use `jaeger` as an example):
+These SignalFx Java Agent system properties correspond to the following OpenTelemetry system properties (NOTE: some properites are exporter-specific, the default is `jaeger`):

 | SignalFx system property | OpenTelemetry system property |
 | ------------------------ | ----------------------------- |